As an Amazon Associate Playpedalsteel.com earns from qualifying purchases. This page contains affiliate links.

-Most tube amps that are used for pedal steel are vintage, as few manufacturers nowadays make tube amps with enough power/headroom to handle a pedal steel’s hot output and large frequency range.
+Most tube amps that are used for pedal steel are vintage, as less manufacturers nowadays make tube amps with enough power/headroom to handle a pedal steel’s hot output and large frequency range.

 Players commonly seek used Fender Twin series amps that were made during a certain era, and some of these can sound amazing with pedal steel guitar.
 Fender currently makes a ’68 Custom Twin Reverb (link to Amazon) that is a silverface reissue with 85 watts and two 12-inch speakers, which is another great option for pedal steel.